Jackson Murugara: Bishop

-On 16 January 2025 Pope Francis appointed him Coadjutor Bishop of the Roman Catholic Diocese of Meru, to work with and later succeed Bishop Salesius Mugambi, the current Ordinary of Meru Catholic Diocese.
+On 16 January 2025 Pope Francis appointed him Coadjutor Bishop of the Roman Catholic Diocese of Meru, to work with and later succeed Bishop Salesius Mugambi, at that time the Ordinary of Meru Catholic Diocese.
 His consecration and installation were scheduled for 19 March 2025 at Meru.

 He was consecrated and installed at Kinoru Stadium, Meru, Diocese of Meru on 19 March 2025.
 The Principal Consecrator was Archbishop Hubertus Matheus Maria van Megen, Titular Archbishop of Novaliciana assisted by Archbishop Philip Arnold Subira Anyolo, Archbishop of Nairobi and Bishop Salesius Mugambi, Bishop of Meru.

+On 1 January 2026, Bishop Salesius Mugambi retired, having attained the mandatory retirement age for Catholic Bishops.
+That same day, Bishop Jackson Murugara, previously Coadjutor bishop, succeeded as local ordinary at Meru.